Are Home Warranties Worth It?

 Before you decide to purchase a home warranty when buying a house, read the contract carefully so you know what is covered and what isn’t.
 Then consider the condition of the home, its systems and appliances.
 Take a look at the International Association of Certified Home Inspectors’ life expectancy chart for a better understanding of how long appliances and systems typically last.

-Gather quotes from multiple companies and review each contract for any coverage limitations.
-For example, a contract from a major home warranty provider imposes a $750 limit for plumbing repairs and up to $2,000 for A/C repairs per contract term.
+Gather quotes from multiple home warranty companies and review each contract for any coverage limitations.
+For example, a contract from a major home warranty company imposes a $750 limit for plumbing repairs and up to $2,000 for A/C repairs per contract term.

 If you decide that the coverage just isn’t worth the cost, you might consider boosting your emergency fund or setting up a separate savings fund to pay for repairs or replacements out of pocket.